There are pros and cons to each type of early learning observation method.

 Scores or rating systems can be helpful for making baseline observational assessments.
 They are especially useful for identifying individuals that are well below or above the developmental average.
 Scales are an excellent way to conduct an initial evaluation but they don’t take into consideration any other factors, influences, or behavioral issues that the child may have.

-Childcare checklist observation
+Childcare checklist observation method

-Checklists are a logically sequenced way to observe children that evaluates their progress from one point to another.
+Observation checklists are a logically sequenced way to observe children that evaluates their progress from one point to another.
 This observation technique can provide insight into where a child is having difficulties or excelling.
 By watching their behavior and comparing it to a chronological set of expectations, the observer can see where problems may exist or identify opportunities to challenge the child further.

-Check out our free observation checklist template here.
+For an example, check out our free observation checklist template here.